roboflow/inference/docs/workflows/create_workflow_block.md

         ```

         * in lines `30-32` manifest class declares output dimensionality
-        offset - value `1` should be understand as adding `1` to dimensionality level
+        offset - value `1` should be understood as adding `1` to dimensionality level

         * point out, that in line `65`, block eliminates empty images from further processing but
         placing `None` instead of dictionatry with outputs.
 This would utilise the same